omise/omise-android/README.md

 }
 ```

-Two different results that could be returned are
+Two different results that could be returned are:

 * `data.hasExtra(OmiseActivity.EXTRA_SOURCE_OBJECT)` - The `Source` object created by the payment creator.
 * `data.hasExtra(OmiseActivity.EXTRA_TOKEN` - The `Token` object created in case the payment source created was a credit card.

 ### Creating a source
 If you need to create a payment source on your own and use it outside of the provided SDK context, you can do follow these steps.
-First build the Client and supply your public key like so:
+First build the Client and supply your public key in this manner:

 ```kotlin
 private val client = Client("pkey_test_123")
 ```

-Then construct the Source request
+Then construct the Source request:

 ```kotlin
 val request = Source.CreateSourceRequestBuilder(250.0, "thb", SourceType.Installment.Bay)